NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Results

 \section{Results}

-Here we present the results of our simulated retrievals, focusing on how well \pandora{}-like observations can constrain stellar photospheric and spot properties across a range of representative scenarios.
+Here, we present the results of our simulated retrievals, focusing on how well Pandora-like observations can constrain stellar photospheric and spot properties across a range of representative scenarios \vone{when model fidelity is high}.
 We first examine what level of model complexity (one or two components) is preferred for each scenario.
 We then quantify the typical precision and accuracy of the retrieved stellar parameters.